Stewart Park (Ithaca, New York): History

 The park land was leased to Theodore and Leopold Wharton, forming the Wharton Studio during Ithaca's brief heyday as a silent film production center from 1915 to 1919.

 In 1920, Mayor Edwin C. Stewart declared during his inauguration speech that it was a "travesty" that Ithaca residents couldn't enjoy the lake without trespassing on private property.
 In 1921, the City of Ithaca purchased the former Renwick Park land and opened it to the public.
 Mayor Stewart died before the official opening of the park on July 4, 1921, leaving the city 150,000 to the city for the park.
 Renwick Park was renamed Stewart Park in his honor.

 In 1934, the park's land was raised by several feet to reduce flooding.
 Although swimming had previously been allowed at the park since 1964, a prohibition against swimming has been strongly enforced.
 The ban came about after a boy drowned when turbid, sediment-laden water prevented lifeguards from seeing him.
 Conditions particular to the lake, including the quantity of sediment at the lake's bottom and the prevailing currents at the lake's southern end, cause such murky and turbid conditions to be common, necessitating the ban on swimming.

 21st Century

 A section of the Cayuga Waterfront Trail was completed in 2010, linking the Farmers Market at Steamboat Landing to the Visitors Center.
 This portion of the trail winds through Stewart Park.
 In 2011, the Friends of Stewart Park began a wide-ranging rehabilitation and restoration project.
+A new Inclusive and Accessible Playground was opened summer of 2020.
 A series of severe thunderstorms during the summer of 2021 caused "devastating" damage to Stewart Park and Newman Golf Course.
 At least a dozen trees were downed, including some of the park's willow trees.
 The Cayuga Waterfront Trail, playground, tennis court, sprinklers were damaged and were briefly closed for cleanup.

 Historic buildings and landmarks of Stewart Park

+The park was listed on the National Register of Historic Places in 2023.